-Command WorkStation uses the Adobe PostScript Engine (also known as Configurable PostScript Interpreter or CPSI) and the Adobe PDF Print Engine (also known as APPE) to process PostScript and PDF jobs.
+Command WorkStation uses the Adobe PostScript Engine (also known as Configurable PostScript Interpreter or CPSI) and the Adobe PDF Print Engine to process PostScript and PDF jobs.

 CPSI does the following:

 - It processes PostScript level jobs and PDF jobs with up to 127 separations.
 During job processing, PDF jobs are converted to PostScript format. - It supports PDF jobs with cut contours. - It does not support native ICC profiles and ICC profile tagging in PDF objects.